spring-media/plenigo-python-client-gen/openapi_specs/latest/README.md

-- patched ApiChannelBase -> status field to also contains the "CANCELLED" variant.
+- resolved the ApiChannelBase -> status field now contains the "CANCELLED" variant.
-- patched CreditUploadItemType -> Enum now contains "EXTERNAL_UPLOAD" variant, removing the "EXTERNAL" variant -> https://support.plenigo.com/#ticket/zoom/9728
+- resolved the CreditUploadItemType -> Enum now contains "EXTERNAL_UPLOAD" variant, removing the "EXTERNAL" variant -> https://support.plenigo.com/#ticket/zoom/9728
-- patched the new subscriptionTypeQuery to be "in":"query" -> https://support.plenigo.com/#ticket/zoom/9728
+- resolved the new subscriptionTypeQuery to be "in":"query" -> https://support.plenigo.com/#ticket/zoom/9728